erhant/crypto-notes/content/102-building-a-snark-pt1.md

 ---
-title: "Building a SNARK, pt.
-I"
+title: "Building a SNARK - Part I"
 desc: "We look at building a SNARK in two steps: functional commitment scheme and an interactive oracle proof."
 order: 102
 tags: ["symmetric"]